silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/07_Using_GridField_With_Arbitrary_Data.md

 What's more, we don't have to pass the search fields into the `BasicSearchContext` instance either if we implement a `scaffoldSearchFields()` method.

-[hint]
+> [!TIP]
-You can optionally implement the `i18n_singular_name()` method to return a localised string to represent the plural name of this model.
+> You can optionally implement the `i18n_singular_name()` method to return a localised string to represent the plural name of this model.
 This is used in the filter header as the placeholder text for the general search field.
-[/hint]

 ```php
 namespace App\Data;